Association of American Medical Colleges: History

-In April 2020, the AAMC called on the federal government to help manage the supply chain for SARS-CoV-2 testing components.
-A lack of supplies caused limited capacity for testing across the United States.

 Throughout 2020, the AAMC was criticized for continuing to hold the MCAT exam in person during the COVID pandemic.
-In October of 2020, the Association responded to lawmaker’s concerns over in-person testing by saying it had resumed only when safety protocols had been developed and implemented.
+In October 2020, the Association responded to lawmaker's concerns over in-person testing by saying it had resumed only when safety protocols had been developed and implemented.

 In 2020, the AAMC removed Abraham Flexner's name from their annual award, claiming his 1910 report contained "racist and sexist" statements.
 This claim, however, has been challenged.